 How often does the network meet?

-The Network conducts meetings in Jackson and Tupelo Mississippi, in February, April, June, September, and November of each year.
-Other chapters meet on a different schedule.
+The Network conducts quarterly meetings on the Gulf Coast and in Jackson, Oxford and Tupelo in February, April, June, September and November of each year.
 Each presenter is given 25 minutes for their presentation and questions from the audience.

 How do I join the Mississippi Angel Network?